-The Pride in Art Society (PiA) produces, presents and exhibits with a curatorial vision favouring challenging, thought-provoking work that pushes boundaries and initiates dialogue, including through the Queer Arts Festival (QAF), an annual, professional, artist-run, multidisciplinary festival and new year-round SUM Gallery located in the Sun Wah building in the heart of Vancouver’s Chinatown.
+The Pride in Art Society (PiA) produces, presents and exhibits with a curatorial vision favouring challenging, thought-provoking contemporary art that pushes boundaries and initiates dialogue, including through the Queer Arts Festival (QAF), an annual artist-run, transdisciplinary festival, and SUM Gallery, one of the only permanent spaces dedicated to the presentation of queer art worldwide.
 PiA brings diverse communities together to support artistic risk-taking, incite creative collaboration and experimentation and celebrate the rich heritage of queer artists and art.
 We harness the visceral power of the arts to inspire recognition, respect and visibility of people who transgress gender and sexual norms.

-To view work and images from previous QAFs, visit to our ARCHIVES HERE.
+To view work and images from previous QAFs, visit our ARCHIVES HERE.